Superfluid Turbulence in the Kelvin Wave Cascade Regime

 On the other hand, for $T < T_\lambda$, the normal fluid component essentially vanishes, while for length scales less than $\ell$, the Kelvin waves govern the dynamics so at these low temperatures and small length scales superfluid turbulence may be expected to be very different from classical turbulence.
-However, laboratory experiments on superfluid turbulence for $T < T_\lambda$ in a cryogenic helium wind tunnel (Salort et al. \cite{Sal3}) as well as numerical simulations (Araki et al. \cite{Ara}) of superfluid turbulence without normal fluid using the vortex filament model have indicated otherwise\footnote{Numerical simulations on turbulence in a Bose-Einstein condensate described by the Gross-Potaevskii equation (Yepez et al. \cite{Yep}) gave a non-Kolmogorov type scaling.
-However, there is some controversy about connecting this result with Kelvin wave turbulence (L'vov and Nazarenko \cite{L'v}, Krstulovic and Brachet \cite{Krs}).} thereby posing a major issue for the theoretical investigations on this problem (see also, Proccacia and Sreenivasan \cite{Pro}).
+However, laboratory experiments on superfluid turbulence for $T < T_\lambda$ in a cryogenic helium wind tunnel (Salort et al. \cite{Sal3}) as well as numerical simulations (Araki et al. \cite{Ara}) of superfluid turbulence without normal fluid using the vortex filament model have indicated otherwise.
+This has posed a major issue for fitting the experimental facts into a proper theoretical scheme on this problem (Nemirovskii \cite{Nem}), a general operability of a Kolmogorov type turbulence in any nonlinearly interacting dissipative system of many scales notwithstanding (Procaccia and Sreenivasan \cite{Pro})\footnote{Numerical simulations on turbulence in a Bose-Einstein condensate described by the Gross-Pitaevskii equation (Yepez et al. \cite{Yep}) gave a non-Kolmogorov type scaling.
+However, there is some controversy about connecting this result with Kelvin wave turbulence (L'vov and Nazarenko \cite{L'v}, Krstulovic and Brachet \cite{Krs}).}.